KovacsGG/mat4js/README.md

 ## Limitaions
 There is no support for 64-bit data or array types and Object array types.

 Matlab v7.3 MAT-files use HDF5 data structure and are not supported.
-Such files will raise an `UnsupportedFeatureException` with the `.feature` property set to `"HDF5"`.
+Reading such files will throw a `FeatureError` with the `.feature` property set to `"HDF5"`.
 There are other JavaScript projects to view HDF5 files: https://github.com/usnistgov/jsfive

 There is no write functionality.